There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 So now you know that decarboxylation is an important step in making cannabis infused products.
 Thankfully, it’s a super easy process that requires very little input from you.

 4. Place pyrex into the oven and bake for 30 minutes for keif or 60 minutes for buds/trim.

 5. Remove and allow to cool completely.
 Use immediately or store in a mason jar in the freezer.

 Put your cannabis in a Nova, push the button.
 In about an hour, you’ll have fully activated THC without having to wonder or waste weed.

 Decarboxylation and the Magical Butter Machine

 I get this question really often, so I’m going to use this post to answer it.

-Do you have to decarbocylate if you’re using a Magical Butter Machine?
+Do you have to decarboxylate if you’re using a Magical Butter Machine?

 Yes.
 Yes.
 And yes.

 One of the best things about the MBM is that you can infuse your oil at a controlled lower temperature and keep all of the incredibly medicinal terpenes, cannabinoids and flavonoids in tact.
 For this reason, you really want to decarboxylate your cannabis before you run it through the Magical Butter Machine.